ziliolu/42_so_long/README.md

 - The player should not be able to move into walls.
 - You have to use a 2D view (top-down or profile)

+## Testers

+1. [Map Validator](https://github.com/Nuno-Jesus/so_long_map_validator) serves as an essential tool to validate and verify the format and correctness of the map, guaranteeing a reliable gameplay experience.

 ## 🚨 Disclaimer

 Maybe you could notice a different coding style.